pageSwanson/homepage/resume.md

 ### Software Developer in Residence / NHFPL - New Haven, Ct
 <span>05 / 2020 → Present</span>

 __Serves as a community reference__ for software development resources and learning tools.
 Leads sessions on a bi-weekly basis with introductions to core web technologies as an entry point to learning code.
-Offers weekly individual help sessions as office hours for aid in coding of all kinds (JavaScript, HTML, CSS) __Leads an app building series__ teaching newcomers about the development landscape and web technologies targetting mobile devices (NativeScript)
+Offers weekly individual help sessions as office hours for aid in coding of all kinds (JavaScript, HTML, CSS) __Leads an app-building series__ teaching newcomers about the development landscape and web technologies targetting mobile devices (NativeScript)

 ### Programming Systems Teaching Assistant / Georgia Institute of Technology - Atlanta, Ga
 <span>09 / 2016 → 05 / 2017</span>

-__Assisted sophomore programmers__ with algorithm development, data structures, and general concepts in theory and design (C, MIPS Assembly)
+__Assisted Sophomore programmers__ with algorithm development, data structures, and general concepts in theory and design (C, MIPS Assembly)

 ### Product & Test Engineering Intern / Texas Instruments - Dallas, Tx
 <span>05 / 2016 → 08 / 2016</span>